 What is DSC investigating and why?

 DSC is examining the provision of disability services to persons who were receiving these services at the time of their death.

-This means that both expected and unexpected deaths between 24 July 2017 to 30 June 2019 reported to the Department of Health and Human Services (DHHS) or the State Coroner are referred to DSC.
+This means that both expected and unexpected deaths between 24 July 2017 to 30 June 2019 reported to the Department of Families, Fairness and Housing (DFFH) or the State Coroner are referred to DSC.